 In order for this to take place the children must

 make progress and be extended in each area of learning

-be emcouraged to think for themselves and to become
+be encouraged to think for themselves and to become independent

 The National Curriculum Programmes of Study are divided into Key Stages: